iweinacker/QuizGame/README.md

 # QuizGame

-QuizGame is a Python terminal game, which runs in the Code institue mock terminal on Heroku
+QuizGame is a Python terminal game, which runs in the Code institue mock terminal on Heroku.

 Users can participate in a trivia game in which they have to answer different questions of all kinds.
 It has a total of 5 questions but has the possibility to be as many as you want.

-The live link can be found [here](https://quiz-game-project-f9cd2923ecb8.herokuapp.com/)
+The live link can be found [here.](https://quiz-game-project-f9cd2923ecb8.herokuapp.com/)

 ![image](https://github.com/iweinacker/QuizGame/assets/130374663/ff419db2-b509-41bd-a446-0e9b3c13d1a5)